 Dustin Jaoude MA ('18)

 Dustin graduated with his MA in Health Professions and is currently a student at the Texas College of Osteopathic Medicine.
-He believes that research is the best way you can expand your mind because of the unlimited knowledge to be explored.
-Dustin is also a proud Lebanese.
+He worked in the Taube Lab both in his time as an undergrad and during his Masters, focusing on TLR signaling.

-Tim graduated in the Spring of 2018 with a BS in Biology and participated in the MiniPharma collaborative group.
+Tim graduated in the Spring of 2018 with a BS in Biology and participated in the MiniPharma collaborative group during his time with the Taube Lab.
 He is currently a student at the Texas College of Osteopathic Medicine.